 When “Bad” Helps To Understand “Great”

 This terrible experience clarified why Spielberg is a great action director.
 Re-watching Raiders, I could see how well he set up the action, keeping me aware of where everyone was and where they were going.
 I never felt confused.
+The scene just flowed.

 Why is Super Mario Brothers a classic video game?
 Pop in a random game from the 80s and it becomes immediately apparent just what makes Super Mario great.